India orders gas price rises be backdated to April 1

 The cabinet last year approved a formula linking prices of locally produced gas to global benchmarks, that could have nearly doubled prices from the current $4.20 per million British thermal unit.
 A rise would benefit top producers Reliance Industries and Oil and Natural Gas Corp.

-"When the proposal came to me, I rightly ordered that after the model code of conduct is lifted, (the) price may be announced for the quarter July-September and also for the quarter April-June, as per the approved guidelines by the cabinet," Oil Minister M. Veerappa Moily said in a statement on Thursday.
+"When the proposal came to me, I rightly ordered that after the model code of conduct is lifted, (the) price may be announced for the quarter July–September and also for the quarter April–June, as per the approved guidelines by the cabinet," Moily said in a statement on Thursday.

 The model code of conduct is a set of election rules that restricts government decisions that might unduly influence the country's 815 million voters.